JJDoleweerd/EmbeddedFirmwarePractice/README.md

 Timer Counter Project: Built in C to toggle an LED ON/OFF every 5 button presses of the embedded button on the board.
 Then replicated and successfully run on the Nucleo-STM32F401RE board.

-Timer Output Compare Project: To Be Added
+Timer Output Compare Project: Description To Be Added

-TimerPWM Project: To Be Added
+TimerPWM Project: Description To Be Added